Frequently Asked Questions

 Q: How can I book with you?

-A: A few times a year I will open my books just for the day.
-At this time you can fill out a booking request which will be linked in my Instagram bio, and can also be found within my website.
+A: A few times a year I will open my books for 12 - 72 hours.
+At this time, you can fill out a booking request which will be linked in my Instagram bio, and can also be found within my website.
 Inquiries about making an appointment made by any other method and at any other time will not be considered.
-Please stay updated on when my books are open by following my Instagram Account!
+Please stay updated on when my books are open by following my Instagram Account or signing up for my newsletter!

 Q: What is your rate?